sveltia/sveltia-cms/README.md

 ### Better UX

 - Created and maintained by an [experienced UX engineer](https://github.com/kyoshino) who loves code and design.
 You can expect constant UX improvements.
-- Offers a modern, intuitive UI, with some inspiration from the Netlify CMS v3 prototype[^1].
+- Offers a modern, intuitive user interface, including an immersive dark mode[^2], inspired in part by the Netlify CMS v3 prototype[^1].
-- Features an immersive dark mode[^2].
+- Comes with touch device support.
+While the UI is not yet optimized for smaller screens, larger tablets like iPad Pro or Pixel Tablet should work well.
 - The screenshots above are worth a thousand words!

 ### Better performance